Black Racists of 2020 The WAZ Awards

 Uncle Tim said, “Most white murders are by other whites, 83% I think it is.
 Most black murders are by other blacks, 92%.
 So most murders are by people from the same race.
 So what?

 “Thank-you for proving my point,” Tony said.
 “Blacks make up 13.4% of the population and commit 52% of the murders.
 See?
-A black people are six times more likely to get murdered per capita than white people.
-Offender rates for black murderers is almost eight times higher than white murderers.
+Black people are six times more likely to get murdered per capita than white people.
+Offender rates for black murderers are almost eight times higher than white murderers.”

 Tony gave him the finger purse, “You get that?
 Young black men are doing to the black community what Black Lives Matter accuses the police of doing, only a hundred times more.
 Those same young black men are going to have more confrontations with police who want to arrest them for killing black people.
 That’s why we pay police.
 Anybody brings that up, Black Lives Matter calls them racist.
 Black pundits call them racist, too—but they say it from where it’s safe.”